seintzx/media-stack/README.md

 `compose.yml` contains the docker-compose of all docker I use in my media server

-`appdata/` contains the config file of the docker images

 `terminal-conf` contains config file for the raspberry

 ## resources